 Study Area for Bats Justification for the Study Area Extents Buildings within 150m of the construction works area boundary Mature trees within 50m of the construction works area boundary; Linear vegetation features (e.g. hedgerows) of high suitability for foraging bats within the construction works area boundary Bridges within the construction works area boundary and along material haulage routes on the local road network between the concrete suppliers and the works locations.
-Bat Surveys for Professional Ecologists: Good Practice Guidelines, Collins, (2016), and The Conservation of Bats in Bridges Project
+Professional Judgement and as per Best Practice: Bat Surveys for Professional Ecologists: Good Practice Guidelines, Collins, (2016), and The Conservation of Bats in Bridges Project - A Report on the survey and conservation of bat roosts in bridges in Cumbria, Billington and Norman (1997).